sharissis-brei/cascade-assets/subprojects/degrees-and-programs/README.md

 - `grunt server` – Runs the project on a local server, shows any changes made using livereload
 - `grunt` – Builds the project once all your changes have been made
-- `grunt deploy` – Deploys the built version of the project to the build directory, which is the web-ready version of the site
+- `grunt deploy` – Deploys the built version of the project from `source/static/dist` into the `build` directory, which is the web-ready version of the site

+Sarah Harissis
+BarkleyREI
+sharissis@barkleyrei.com